Pangong Tso Panorama

 On the second day, we had our breakfast and went on a tour of some of the attractions near Leh.

-After our visit to the Gompa, we were taken to the Magnetic Hill outside Leh.
+After we visited the Gompa, we were taken to the Magnetic Hill outside Leh.
 Depending on whom you ask, the “gravity-defying phenomenon” that this spot is famous for has either to do with magnetism or an optical illusion.

 Unfortunately, on our visit there, I saw no sign of either phenomenon.
 So the Magnetic Hill turned out to be a bit of a dud.

-After that, we drove about 35 kilometres outside Leh city and 6 kilometres from Nimo village on the Kargil – Leh highway, to the Sangam or the Confluence of the Zanskar and Indus Rivers.
+After that, we drove about 35 kilometers outside Leh city and 6 kilometers from Nimo village on the Kargil – Leh highway, to the Sangam or the Confluence of the Zanskar and Indus Rivers.

 The views at this point were quite breathtaking.
 Tall, sandy mountains almost devoid of vegetation, sloped down on either side of the river to meet at a Y-shaped curve called the confluence, where the two rivers meet.

-A little one-storey cabin near the road, belonging to Indus Himalayan Explorers, offers rafting and kayaking gear for the more adventurous traveller.
+A little one-story cabin near the road offers rafting and kayaking gear for the more adventurous traveler.
 This is a fantastic place to enjoy water sports, or just stand and skip pebbles over the waters.

 After returning to our hotel, I had a hankering for some authentic Ladakhi food.
 So, my child and I walked to a restaurant near our hotel, where I had the Tibetan Thukpa (noodle soup), which was quite delicious.
 The portions were a bit too large for me, though.